nickteff/tableaux/docs/DescentAlgorithm.md

 ### Descent Algo

 Here is the code for the descent algorithm.
 I have a description of the algorithm as explained by GitHub Copilot.
-The key step is a function to remove certain elements from the permutation, called [[Descent Algorithm#Remover|remover]].
+The key step is a function to remove certain elements from the permutation, called [remover](/docs/DescentAlgorithm.md#remover).

 ```python
 def descent_algo(p):